Mick McBeth BAppSci, MOst

 Click HERE to make a booking with Jesse

-From a young age, I developed a passion for the human body and mind.
-Helping others has also been something that gives me great joy, so naturally, the role of a therapist suited me well.
-Of all the therapies, I found osteopathy was the more holistic approach that leads to healing both the body and, in consequence, the mind because, in my opinion, they are both deeply related.
+Of all the therapies, Caroline found osteopathy was the more holistic approach that leads to healing both the body and, in consequence, the mind because, in her opinion, they are both deeply related.

-For a better understanding of how the mind works, I have studied meditation, with over 100 days of meditation retreats behind me.
-I also experimented with different mind based therapies that add to my practice a broader understanding of the patient's complaints and helps me to optimize the healing process.
-I specialize in cranial, functional, and fascial osteopathy and look forward to helping you heal.
+For a better understanding of how the mind works, Caroline has studied meditation, with over 100 days of meditation retreats behind her.
+Caroline also experimented with different mind based therapies that adds to her practice, a broader understanding of her patient's complaints and helps her to optimize the healing process.
+Caroline specializes in cranial, functional, and fascial osteopathy and she looks forward to helping you heal.

-Outside of work, I enjoy hobbies such as rock-climbing, dancing, and tennis, which was a big part of my life growing up in Paris.
-I also love being in nature, especially hiking or cycling.
+Outside of work Caroline enjoy hobbies such as rock-climbing, dancing, and tennis, which was a big part of her life growing up in Paris.
+She also loves being in nature, especially hiking or cycling.

-Click HERE to make an appointment with Caroline
+Click HERE to make a booking with Caroline

 Stephen Lett BHSc (Physiotherapy), MHSc (Rehabilitation), PGDip (acupuncture)